cbcrg/piper-nf/README.md

 The Piper-nf Docker image is published at this address https://registry.hub.docker.com/u/cbcrg/piper-nf/

-If you have Docker in installed in your computer pull this image by entering the following command:
+If you have Docker installed in your computer pull this image by entering the following command:

     $ docker pull cbcrg/piper-nf